This article was updated March 21, 2023.

 How a company responds during an emergency or other unexpected event can drastically impact how quickly it can resume operations and its prospects for future success.
 Planning ahead and having systems in place for such events can be just as important as the actual response once an event occurs.

-A BCP is a predefined approach and procedure for how a business will continue to run when coping with an emergency.
+A business continuity plan is a predefined approach and procedure for how a business will continue to run when coping with an emergency.

-A DRP is a predefined approach and procedure for restoring the business to full functionality, following a system failure or compromise, while keeping the impact to a minimum.
+A disaster recovery plan is a predefined approach and procedure for restoring the business to full functionality, following a system failure or compromise, while keeping the impact to a minimum.

-While a BCP focuses on defining how business operations should function under abnormal circumstances during a disaster or emergency, a DRP focuses on getting applications and systems back to normal.
+While a business continuity plan focuses on defining how business operations should function under abnormal circumstances during a disaster or emergency, a disaster recovery plan focuses on getting applications and systems back to normal.

 Business emergencies can include events that are intentionally or accidentally caused by humans as well as natural disasters.